 The shipwreck rescue and the salvage robot is a team competition, each team composes of two robots.
-The participating robot must be able to move forwards and backwards, turn left and right, float and sink, and has a mechanism capable to salvage a sunken ship.
-The team uses the shortest time to salvage the sunken ship at the bottom to the collector wins.
+The participating robot is able to move forwards and backwards, turn left and right, float and sink, and has a mechanism capable of salvaging a sunken ship.
+The team uses the shortest amount of time to salvage the sunken ship at the bottom to the collector wins.

 - 1. The robot, when fully stretched, cannot exceed 300mm (Length) x 200mm (Width) x 200mm (Height). - 2.
-The robot must be controlled by wired manual controller.
+The robot is controlled by wired manual controller.
 The entire robot may only operate and move under water with no part above water surface. - 3.
 No restriction on the quantity of actuators (motor, gear box, servo mechanism and propeller) on the robot.
 All participating robots must use Tamiya70093 gear box (203.7:1, 58.2:1, 16.6:1) and its matching motor for competition.
 The gear ratio may only be adjusted in accordance to the manufacturer's instructions.
 Contestants should not modify the motor or the gear box in any way. - 4.
-No more than 8 pieces of 1.5V 2A size batteries can be used to drive the actuators and catcher and NO additional energy devices can be installed.
-Batteries will be provided by the Organizer. - 5.
-Only FA-130 and RE-260 motors can be used to drive the propeller.
+No more than 8 pieces of 1.5V AA alkaline batteries can be used to drive the actuators and catcher and NO additional energy devices can be installed.
+Batteries must comply with the specification set by the Organizer. - 5.
+Only FA-130 or RE-260 motors can be used to drive the propeller.

-- 1. The playing field is a water tank of 3000mm (Length) x 2000mm (Width) x 600mm (Height), filled with water to 450mm deep. - 2.
+- 1. The playing field is a water tank of 2438mm (Length) x 2438mm (Width) x 610mm (Height), filled with water to 450mm deep, uneven wrinkles may appear on the bottom of the tank. - 2.
 A collector of 490mm (Length) x 390mm (Width) x 120mm (Height) is placed at the opposite corner on each side of the bottom of the tank (as shown in figure) for placing the salvaged vessel. - 3.
 A 1:550 Titanic model is used as the sunken ship in the competition.
 Half of the sunken ship weighs approximately 85 grams and is approximately 255mm long.
-The height is approximately 60 mm from the bottom to the deck and approximately 105mm from the bottom to the chimney respectively.
+The height is approximately 60 mm - from the bottom to the deck and approximately 105mm from the bottom to the chimney respectively.
 The width of the sunken ship is approximately 52 mm.

-- 1. Each robot can only be controlled by one participant. - 2.
+- 1. Each team plays once.
+Each robot is controlled by one participant only. - 2.
 Each team has two salvage robots.
 The titanic ship, broken into two halves, rests on the bottom of water tank.
-The two robots would start initially from the collector position to salvage the broken ship bodies and place them on one of the collectors within a time limit of five minutes (the entire boat must be placed within the outer edges of the collector). - 3.
+The two robots start initially from the collector position to salvage the broken ship bodies and place them in anyone of the collectors within a time limit of five minutes (the entire boat must be placed within the outer edges of the collector). - 3.
 The time to transport each broken ship body to the collector is recorded.
-The team that uses the shortest time to salvage the entire ship wins the competition.
-Should none of the teams complete the mission in five minutes; the team that salvaged half of the ship in the shortest time becomes the winner.
+The team that uses the shortest amount of time to salvage the entire ship wins.
+Should none of the teams complete the mission in five minutes; the team that salvaged half of the ship with the shortest amount of time wins.